 Most locations offering skid pan in the UK use a variety of car set ups to simulate different types of skids.
 That’s to say both front wheel drive and rear wheel drive cars, as they react in different ways when traction is lost.

 Can I use my own car?

 On these fun taster experiences you can’t use your own car.
 However, some of the schools we use might offer continued training that is possible in your own vehicle.

 My car has ABS, traction control and ESP will I learn anything?

 Yes!
 With ABS your car will react differently when in a skidding situation - and this is often covered in these introductory skid pan training lessons.
 It’s the same with other onboard driver aids; you still need to know how the car will react.
 And it’s still incredibly useful to know how to avoid skids in the first place, in order to make you a better driver!

 Does it need to be wet or snowy to do this activity?

 Actually, no. If the school uses cars in cradles, that’s how the wet surface is simulated.
 If a wet skid pan is used, the operator has a special formula they put down to wet the surface and get you sliding.

 Is skid pan training fun?

-Although many of our skid control sessions take place at professional driver schools who try serious role of teaching people such as the fire and rescue services, ambulance drivers and even the police how to drive, the emphasis on these experiences is very much fun, whilst being informative.
+Although many of our skid control sessions take place at professional driver schools who teach people who work in serious roles such as the fire and rescue services, ambulance drivers and even the police how to drive, the emphasis on these experiences is very much fun, whilst being informative.
 So yes, you’ll have fun and learn a skill that could save your life and avoid damaging your car at the same time!